mNemlaghi/cloud-embeddings/README.md

 ### Deploy

-Automated pretrained embedding deployment with AWS CDK.
+Automated pretrained embedding deployment with AWS CDK and SageMaker Model Hosting, in a Serverless way.

 ### Store
 __TO DO__